bpg/terraform-provider-proxmox/docs/index.md

 sudo pveum user token add terraform-prov@pve terraform --privsep=0
 ```

-Generating the token will output a table containing the token's ID and secret which are meant to be concatenated into a single string for use with either the `api_token` field of the `provider` block or sourced from the `PROXMOX_VE_API_TOKEN` environment variable.
+Generating the token will output a table containing the token's ID and secret which are meant to be concatenated into a single string for use with either the `api_token` field of the `provider` block (fine for testing but should be avoided) or sourced from the `PROXMOX_VE_API_TOKEN` environment variable.

 Refer to the upstream docs as needed for additional details concerning [PVE User Management](https://pve.proxmox.com/wiki/User_Management).